skillyskele/Microprocessor-Design/README.md

 ## 📅 Future Plans

-- Complete the multi-cycle and pipelined processor designs.
 - Write formal documentation and explanations for each design.
 - Test the processors on an FPGA and optimize the VHDL code.
 - Continuously update the repository with new digital design projects and learning experiences.

 ## 📧 Contact

-If you have any questions or want to discuss microprocessor design, feel free to reach out to me at nkim56@jh.edu.
+If you have any advice or want to discuss microprocessor design, feel free to reach out to me at nkim56@jh.edu.

 ---